-Local plans form part of the development plan for an area and are key documents that we use to assess planning applications for minerals or waste development.
+Local plans form part of the development plan for an area and are important documents that we use to assess planning applications for minerals or waste development.

 When an application for minerals or waste development is made, it is considered against the policies contained within the Mineral and Waste Local Plans, as well as those of the applicable district or borough local plan, national policies and any other material considerations.